Spearheading the fight against climate change

 Opening up a multiscalar dialogue

-The judicial itinerary of the Grande-Synthe commune's petition to the State Council is the result of a dynamic process that has been underway in France since November 2018, initiated by the youth climate movement led by Greta Thunberg, the petition of the Affaire du Siècle with more than a million signatures and the widespread response of civil society following the publication of Intergovernmental Panel on Climate Change (IPCC) Report on Global Warming of 1.5°C.5 In addition to these various civil society initiatives, a "dialogue of judges" is also taking place, feeding climate justice in France at both the international6 and national7 levels.
+The judicial itinerary of the Grande-Synthe commune's petition to the State Council is the result of a dynamic process that has been underway in France since November 2018, initiated by the youth climate movement led by Greta Thunberg, the petition of the Affaire du Siècle with more than a million signatures and the widespread response of civil society following the publication of Intergovernmental Panel on Climate Change (IPCC) Report on Global Warming of 1.5°C.

 The Grande-Synthe decision thus makes it possible to initiate a dialogue between civil society, judges and the administration.
 Faced with the silence of the latter, it is the judges who are now called upon to exercise their power of control over the action of the State.
 It remains to analyse the purpose and scope of this control.